humanwhocodes/humanfs/packages/deno/README.md

 // how big is the file?
 const size = await hfs.size("file.txt");

+// when was the file modified? const mtime = await hfs.lastModified("file.txt");

 // copy a file from one location to another await hfs.copy("file.txt", "file-copy.txt");